 Cottonwood Falls Bridge and Dam from Highway 177 bridge in 2006.

 The Cottonwood Falls and Bridge at the north side of Cottonwood Falls, Kansas is a nice place for a short break or picnic.
 The adjacent Bates Grove Park provides parking, tables and grills.
-Or pick up a meal to go at Emma Chase Cafe a few blocks away near the Chase County Courthouse.

 The first dam at this site was constructed of cottonwood logs in 1860.
 It provided water power for a saw and grist mill.
 In 1906 the dam was expanded and used to generate electricity.
 The present dam is constructed from cut limestone which was later covered with concrete.